joeystevens00/LinuxAcademy-Lab-Setup/README.md

 ### LinuxAcademy Lab Setup
-These scripts automate the first steps that must be executed for every new LinuxAcademy lab which are:
+These scripts automate the first steps that must be executed for every new LinuxAcademy lab server which are:
 - Login with the default user
 - Change the default user's password
 - Login as root